Waste Management (NYSE:WM) Coverage Initiated at The Goldman Sachs Group

-The Goldman Sachs Group initiated coverage on shares of Waste Management (NYSE:WM) in a research note issued to investors on Wednesday morning, Analyst Ratings Network reports.
-The firm issued a buy rating and a $145.00 target price on the business services provider’s stock.
+The Goldman Sachs Group started coverage on shares of Waste Management (NYSE:WM) in a research report sent to investors on Tuesday morning, Benzinga reports.
+The brokerage issued a buy rating and a $145.00 price objective on the business services provider’s stock.

-WM has been the topic of a number of other research reports.
-Robert W. Baird downgraded shares of Waste Management from an outperform rating to a neutral rating and cut their target price for the company from $128.00 to $122.00 in a research report on Tuesday, February 16th.
-Morgan Stanley cut their target price on shares of Waste Management from $122.00 to $121.00 and set an equal weight rating on the stock in a research report on Thursday, February 25th.
-Finally, Raymond James cut their target price on shares of Waste Management from $131.00 to $125.00 and set an outperform rating on the stock in a research report on Thursday, February 25th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the company’s stock.
-The company presently has an average rating of Hold and a consensus price target of $121.00.
+WM has been the subject of several other reports.
+Robert W. Baird cut shares of Waste Management from an outperform rating to a neutral rating and decreased their price objective for the company from $128.00 to $122.00 in a report on Tuesday, February 16th.
+Raymond James boosted their price objective on shares of Waste Management from $125.00 to $144.00 and gave the company an outperform rating in a report on Monday.
+Finally, Morgan Stanley cut their target price on shares of Waste Management from $122.00 to $121.00 and set an equal weight rating for the company in a research report on Thursday, February 25th.
+Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and six have issued a buy rating to the company’s stock.
+The stock has a consensus rating of Hold and a consensus price target of $122.58.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 26th.
-Stockholders of record on Friday, March 12th were given a $0.575 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 26th.
+Shareholders of record on Friday, March 12th were given a $0.575 dividend.
+This is a positive change from Waste Management’s previous quarterly dividend of $0.55.
+This represents a $2.30 dividend on an annualized basis and a dividend yield of 1.71%.
 The ex-dividend date of this dividend was Thursday, March 11th.
-This represents a $2.30 dividend on an annualized basis and a dividend yield of 1.71%.
-This is an increase from Waste Management’s previous quarterly dividend of $0.55.
-Waste Management’s payout ratio is presently 52.27%.
+Waste Management’s dividend payout ratio is presently 52.27%.

-Waste Management announced that its board has approved a share repurchase program on Monday, December 14th that authorizes the company to repurchase $1.35 billion in shares.
-This repurchase authorization authorizes the business services provider to repurchase up to 2.8% of its stock through open market purchases.
-Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

-In related news, EVP Charles C. Boettcher sold 2,891 shares of Waste Management stock in a transaction that occurred on Monday, March 29th.
-The shares were sold at an average price of $130.00, for a total value of $375,830.00.
-Following the completion of the sale, the executive vice president now directly owns 22,373 shares in the company, valued at approximately $2,908,490.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Devina A. Rankin sold 17,603 shares of Waste Management stock in a transaction that occurred on Thursday, March 4th.
-The stock was sold at an average price of $115.00, for a total transaction of $2,024,345.00.
-Following the completion of the sale, the chief financial officer now owns 25,473 shares of the company’s stock, valued at $2,929,395.
+In related news, CFO Devina A. Rankin sold 17,603 shares of the company’s stock in a transaction on Thursday, March 4th.
+The shares were sold at an average price of $115.00, for a total transaction of $2,024,345.00.
+Following the completion of the transaction, the chief financial officer now owns 25,473 shares in the company, valued at $2,929,395.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Charles C. Boettcher sold 2,891 shares of the company’s stock in a transaction on Monday, March 29th.
+The stock was sold at an average price of $130.00, for a total transaction of $375,830.00.
+Following the transaction, the executive vice president now owns 22,373 shares of the company’s stock, valued at approximately $2,908,490.
 The disclosure for this sale can be found here.
-Insiders sold a total of 31,683 shares of company stock valued at $3,765,485 over the last quarter.
-0.16% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 31,683 shares of company stock valued at $3,765,485.
+Company insiders own 0.16% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-First Personal Financial Services lifted its stake in Waste Management by 2.7% during the 4th quarter.
-First Personal Financial Services now owns 61,164 shares of the business services provider’s stock valued at $7,213,000 after acquiring an additional 1,599 shares during the period.
-Jensen Investment Management Inc. lifted its stake in Waste Management by 31.3% during the 4th quarter.
-Jensen Investment Management Inc. now owns 1,294,094 shares of the business services provider’s stock valued at $152,613,000 after acquiring an additional 308,264 shares during the period.
-Hedeker Wealth LLC lifted its stake in Waste Management by 5.3% during the 4th quarter.
-Hedeker Wealth LLC now owns 18,716 shares of the business services provider’s stock valued at $2,207,000 after acquiring an additional 941 shares during the period.
-Assenagon Asset Management S.A. lifted its stake in shares of Waste Management by 32.6% in the 4th quarter.
-Assenagon Asset Management S.A. now owns 54,980 shares of the business services provider’s stock valued at $6,484,000 after purchasing an additional 13,503 shares during the period.
-Finally, Van ECK Associates Corp lifted its stake in shares of Waste Management by 19.4% in the 4th quarter.
-Van ECK Associates Corp now owns 32,569 shares of the business services provider’s stock valued at $3,841,000 after purchasing an additional 5,282 shares during the period.
-Institutional investors and hedge funds own 71.42% of the company’s stock.
+Several large investors have recently modified their holdings of WM.
+Rehmann Capital Advisory Group bought a new position in shares of Waste Management during the third quarter worth $234,000.
+IHT Wealth Management LLC raised its stake in Waste Management by 7.8% during the third quarter.
+IHT Wealth Management LLC now owns 5,326 shares of the business services provider’s stock valued at $603,000 after purchasing an additional 387 shares in the last quarter.
+Kingsview Wealth Management LLC raised its stake in Waste Management by 2.2% during the third quarter.
+Kingsview Wealth Management LLC now owns 8,241 shares of the business services provider’s stock valued at $933,000 after purchasing an additional 176 shares in the last quarter.
+Jeppson Wealth Management LLC purchased a new stake in Waste Management during the third quarter valued at $504,000.
+Finally, Paces Ferry Wealth Advisors LLC purchased a new stake in Waste Management during the third quarter valued at $54,000.
+Hedge funds and other institutional investors own 71.42% of the company’s stock.

 About Waste Management